 The purpose of Apple’s Limit Ad Tracking (LAT) feature is to improve user privacy.

 Before iOS 10, when users actively selected LAT, the OS would send a “flag” indicating the user’s wish.
 However, Apple’s IDFA identifier was still there and not all companies honored the requests (this is still the case in Android).
 Apple also allowed companies to use the ID for “frequency capping, attribution, conversion events, estimating the number of unique users, advertising fraud detection, and debugging.”

 In iOS 10 Apple decided to toughen up its LAT stance, sending a string of zeroes in place of the user’s IDFA when this feature was activated.
 Therefore for iOS 10+, LAT users’ IDFA can not be used for any purpose, including attribution.

-More than 90% of iOS users have now switched to iOS 10, including some 17% of users who have activated LAT.
+More than 90% of iOS users have now switched to iOS 10, including around 15% of users who have activated LAT.
 Therefore, it is expected that 1 out of 5 iOS users will be a LAT user soon.

 The effect of LAT on attribution